-The natural landscape to the west of Lisbon is fine as well, but the palaces set this area aside as unique.
+The natural landscape in Sintra to the west of Lisbon is fine, but the palaces set this area aside as unique.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.